-The purpose for seeking later hours comes from requests from our customers, who want to continue their night in a safe and comfortable environment, rather than leave and go to another premises.
-The experience from our existing customers shows that at the moment when people leave they head to other venues, rather than going home.
-Extending the terminal hour to 3am will prevent double migration of customers leaving our premises and then another premises later on.
-Keeping our customers with us means that they are in a controlled and supervised environment and allows for a gradual dispersal which can be managed and contained.
+The purpose for seeking later hours come from requests from our experience and our customers, who want to continue their night in a safe and comfortable environment, rather than leave and go to other premises.
+The applicant feels the extension of the terminal hours will ensure customers can stay in a well-managed, controlled and supervised environment for longer, if they wish (rather than go elsewhere), preventing double migration of customers leaving our premises and then another premises later on, as well as allowing a longer wind down period and a more gradual dispersal of customers which can be managed and contained, reducing impact on the area and licensing objectives by a mass dispersal at any one time.